RashLog/PUTM/README.md

 For WRN-28-10(softmax) and ResNet18 backbones, we used the pre-trained features provided by [TIM](https://github.com/mboudiaf/TIM) and can be downloaded from here [checkpoints](https://www.icloud.com/iclouddrive/0f3PFO3rJK0fk0nkCe8sDKAiQ#TIM).

+If the above links are not available, you can also download features from here [features](https://drive.google.com/file/d/1RO1X989fK97ChSfPdhjDFccyu8FWUpZy/view?usp=sharing).

 ## Code Structure
 ```sh
 ├── features